|Category:||Red Hat Local Security Checks|

 The remote host is missing updates announced in

-All net-snmp users should upgrade to these updated packages, which contain
+Users of ntp should upgrade to these updated packages, which resolve these

 Please note that this update is available via

 Red Hat Network.
 To use Red Hat Network, launch the Red

 Hat Update Agent with the following command: up2date

 XForce ISS Database: ntp-incorrect-group-permissions(22035)